brentmartin/brentmart.in/README.md

 A personal portfolio site.
 Visit the [live version](http://brentmart.in/).

 More documentation detailing version by version changes with code examples and additional gifs soon
+### Description
+This is an overhaul of the original portfolio site.
+The purpose of moving this into a repository was to practice new development skills with code that actually gets shipped on a regular basis.
+This README serves as a *technical summary of all the changes I have made* to the site and how I did them.
+It is exhaustive.
 <br>
 <br>
 ## Version 1.0 - Original